Cosmological Dynamics of Cuscuta-Galileon Gravity: Conclusions

 \section{Conclusions}

 In this work we study cosmological dynamics of the cuscuta-galileon gravity.
-The model was proposed in the Ref. \cite{deRham:2016ged} as galileon generalization of the cuscuton model which is free from the caustic singularities.
+The model was proposed in the Ref. \cite{deRham:2016ged} as galileon generalization of the cuscuton model which is free from the caustic singularities in flat space-time.
 In the case without a potential term the equation of motion of the cuscuta-galileon does not depend on a scalar field, finding that there exists only the de Sitter expansion under the flat FLRW background.
 Thus in order to obtain the radiation and matter dominated eras we need to add a potential term, for which we consider two cases: an exponential potential and an inverse power-law potential.
 Using the dynamical system approach and studying stability of fixed points of the autonomous system, we find that only the exponential potential case can provide a proper sequence of the thermal history of the Universe successfully.

 Even though there is no second-order time derivatives in the equation of motion, the results of the scalar perturbation reveal that there is a scalar degree of freedom propagating in this model.
-This is confirmed by using the Hamiltonian analysis where we find that the cuscuta-galileon gravity actually has three degrees of freedom.
+This is confirmed by using the Hamiltonian analysis where we find that the cuscuta-galileon gravity actually has three degrees of freedom and belongs to a subclass of Horndeski theories.
+In order to discuss the similar cuscuta-galileon theory with only two d.o.f., we have to include an additional kinetic term, which was discussed in \cite{Maeda:2022ozc}.

 In the perturbation level, the conditions for avoidance of ghosts and the Laplacian instability in the tensor mode are automatically satisfied by the form of the action.
 In the scalar mode we find that there is no ghost and Laplacian instabilities in the present cosmological model.